pranathisarma11uk-del/Customer-Churn-Analysis-Using-Machine-Learning/README.md

 ## 📊 Core Insights: The Primary Drivers of Customer Churn

-Our exploratory analysis and modeling revealed four dominant factors influencing customer churn.
+The exploratory analysis and modeling revealed four dominant factors influencing customer churn.

-1. Contract Type is the Strongest Predictor
+1. Contract Type is the Strongest Predictor:
 Customers with month-to-month contracts are three times more likely to churn than those on one or two-year agreements.
 The data shows a 42.7% churn rate for monthly contracts compared to just 11.3% for one-year contracts.
 This indicates a "commitment gap" where flexible terms facilitate easy departure, while longer contracts foster stability and loyalty.

-2. The Premium Service Paradox
+2. The Premium Service Paradox:
 Despite its premium positioning, Fiber Optic service is associated with a 41.9% churn rate, significantly higher than the 19% rate for DSL customers.
 This suggests potential issues with service reliability, competitive pricing, or a mismatch between customer expectations and the delivered experience.

-3. Price Sensitivity and Value Perception
+3. Price Sensitivity and Value Perception:
 A clear correlation exists between monthly charges and churn probability.
 On average, churned customers paid £74.44 per month, compared to £61.27 for retained customers.
 For every £10 increase in monthly charges, the risk of churn rises by approximately 8%.
 This indicates that customers at higher price points are more likely to question the value they receive.

-4. The Critical First-Year Window
+4. The Critical First-Year Window:
 Customer tenure is a powerful indicator of loyalty.
 Customers in their first year are 63% more likely to churn than those with tenures exceeding three years.
 Customers with tenure under 1 year show 100% churn rate in our high-risk segment, dropping to 12% after three years.
 This highlights the onboarding period and first-year experience as critical to long-term retention.

 ## 👥 Strategic Customer Segmentation